Wrongful Death Attorney in Los Angeles & Nationwide

 The loss of a loved one isn't something you ever move past—but your family deserves help while trying to find your way after a death caused by a tragic accident.
 Often, the best way to secure a safety net and seek justice is by filing a wrongful death claim.
 A successful lawsuit can make your loved one's legacy one of justice and protection, along with their other achievements.

-Call Athea Trial Lawyers at (800) 664-0161 for a free consultation with one of our wrongful death attorneys.
+Call Athea Trial Lawyers at (800) 664-0161 for a free consultation with one of our wrongful death lawyers in Los Angeles.
 We have fought—and won—high-profile cases across the U.S.

 Billions Recovered For Our Clients*